kibimon/activitymon/monstrpub-stats/README.md

 The following Mon Attribute Types are provided for use with the `rp:class` property on `rp:Stat`s or extensions thereof.
 For all of the types listed in this section, the `rp:Attribute` type **MUST** also be (explicitly) specified on the object, to ensure cross-compatibility with servers which do not implement this spec.

-The Mon Attribute Types defined in this section are mutually exclusive; objects **MUST NOT** have more than one of these types.

 ###  5.1 The `mon:Constitution` Attribute